bdnorris/DES-340/projects/project06.md

 ### Planning Your Layout

-I recommend you start this project by reviewing the above links, and then, printing out a black and white version of your assigned PSD.
+I recommend you start this project by reviewing the above links, and then, printing out a black and white version of your page design.
 Then, take a red pen or marker, and start planning out your “block-level elements” and how it will fit together.

 I encourage you to use VSCode and run the [Live Server extension](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) but feel free to use any code editor you wish.